 - To ensure the Fernhill estate remains a large rural estate without further subdivision into the future. - To enhance the economic viability of the estate, ensuring funds for ongoing conservation and maintenance works to the estate.
-A Voluntary Planning Agreement will be made with Penrith Council and a Maintenance Plan will be prepared in relation to ongoing maintenance and conservation works to Fernhill estate. - To open up the estate for public events, thus providing a public benefit from the management of the estate.
+A Voluntary Planning Agreement will be made with Penrith Council and a Maintenance Plan has been prepared in relation to ongoing maintenance and conservation works to Fernhill estate.

-This report accompanies a Conservation Management Plan (CMP) for the Fernhill estate recently prepared by Paul Davies Pty Ltd. The CMP divides the Fernhill estate into ten (10) separate landscape precincts for the purpose of significance analysis, however the current development proposal, while referring to the CMP analysis of the estate, has identified "use precincts" within the estate which are distinct from the CMP landscape precincts.
+This report accompanies a Conservation Management Plan (CMP) for the Fernhill estate recently prepared by Paul Davies Pty Ltd. The CMP divides the Fernhill estate into ten (10) separate landscape precincts for the purpose of significance analysis.